 In a free webinar on Thursday, December 14, you’ll learn the ins and outs of identifying user needs to drive effective medical device development.

-Register now to get expert advice on the following:
+Sign in and listen to this recorded webinar to get expert advice on the following:

 - Understand the benefits of developing user-centered devices